-The average per-acre values (i.e., farmgate price) for the crops grown within the District's service area are presented in Table 4.5-12.
-The data shown in Table 4.5-12 are those used in the agricultural production model, discussed in Chapter 5 of this report.
+The average per-acre values (i.e., farmgate value19) for the crops grown within the Districts' service area are presented in Table 4.5-13.
+The data shown in Table 4.5-13 are those used in the agricultural production model, discussed in Section 5 of this report.
 The model uses aggregations of crops into different categories, used elsewhere in this chapter.
 For each category in the model, a "proxy" crop is used, one assumed to be representative of all crops in that category (e.g. almonds for all nuts including almonds, pistachios, and walnuts).
-Because of the aggregation, the figures shown in Table 4.5-12 do not match exactly the figures found in the crop reports for Stanislaus County, but provide reasonable approximations.
 As expected, permanent crops (i.e., fruits, nuts, and grapes) are generally higher value than annual crops, with the exception of vegetables.